gumacahin/enye/README.md

-An easier way to type enye.
+An easier way to copy enye.